 There is no such thing as a "world patent".
 However, applications for patent protection in several countries at once may be made using the European Patent Convention (EPC) or the Patent Cooperation Treaty (PCT).

-The PCT is the nearest system to an international patent, covering most of the industrialised world.
+The PCT is the nearest system to an international patent application, covering most of the industrialised world.
 One application is filed to cover a number of countries, but the application eventually splits up and proceeds in each country separately.
 Further details can be found here.

 Do I have to file all these applications at once?

-No. Filing your first application, usually at the UK Intellectual Property Office, establishes your place in the “queue” in most other countries.
+No. Filing your first application, usually at the UK Intellectual Property Office, establishes your priority date in most other countries.
 You have to decide within twelve months to file applications in other countries and these further applications will be treated as if they were filed on the same date as the first one, provided they relate to the same invention.
 This is called claiming priority from your first application.

 This is useful since it gives you a year to work out whether your invention is commercially viable before spending large amounts of money on patents in other countries.